mattarnster/reactStartPage3/README.md

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
+Below you will find some useful information on how to get started!<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents